 A Few Quick Suggestions:

 - Picture Quality: As far as picture quality is concerned, LED is the best.
 It is better than not only LCD but also other displays viz. plasma etc. In case of LEDs to give a preference to the backlit ones to the edge-lit ones though backlit LEDs may seem thicker.
+Screen flickering is another problem that may be a headache for you that may occur for bad quality or picture.

 - Efficiency: The LED-lit LCD displays are more efficient than other LCDs, which we simply call LCDs, in terms of energy consumption.